 There are three separate installation methods for bamboo flooring: glue down, floating, and nail down.
 The method you choose will depend on a whole host of things, including whether you’ll be installing the floor yourself, how big the room is, and what type of subfloor you have.
 In this guide, we’re looking at how to float a bamboo floor, but we have guides for the other methods in our archive, too.
 If you aren’t sure if the floating method is right for you, scroll down a bit and you’ll find all the information you need to make the right choice for you.
-If you’re already certain that you want to install a floating bamboo floor, then follow the guide below.
+Now, it’s not too late to hire an installer to do the job for you (7 Tips For How To Choose A Flooring Installer).
+But if you’re already certain that you want to install a floating bamboo floor yourself, then follow the guide below.

 Installing a floating bamboo floor